4102

 Conclusion

-500 trillion – that is how many Shiba Inu coins in circulation as of February 2023.
+The current circulating supply is 589 trillion SHIB tokens.
 The creators initially minted one quadrillion coins, with half locked away in Uniswap.
 Unlike Bitcoin, the supply of SHIB is theoretically unlimited, but its rate of inflation decreases over time due to a built-in deflationary mechanism.

 What is the current price of Shiba Inu Coin, and how has it performed historically?